From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Example: the AYS low-complexity model of climate change, wealth and energy transition

-The current state $\x_c$ (as estimated in \Cref{sec:current-state}) seems to lie between the two regions discussed above.
-It is in a region we call a \emph{time-limited lake} as can be seen in the zoom in \Cref{fig:sc1-current-state-in-lake}.
-This means humanity appears to be currently facing the so-called lake dilemma where we have to make the qualitative decision between staying within the desirable region uninterruptedly but being in need of management forever or going through the undesirable region to finally end up in the shelter.
-In the model, the choice is between using the energy-transformation option (\et{}) in order to speed up the knowledge accumulation on renewable resource use and finally reach the green fixed point or the low growth option (\lg{}) in order to restrict the total energy demand and reach the black fixed point.
-Note that even with a combined usage of the different options (convex combinations) it cannot be avoided to transgress the boundary when going for the first choice.
+According to our analysis, the current state $\x_c$ (as estimated in \Cref{sec:current-state}) lies between the shelter and the backwater discussed above, in a \emph{time-limited lake} as the zoom into the state space in \Cref{fig:sc1-current-state-in-lake} shows.
+Therefore, the results suggest that humanity currently faces a so-called lake dilemma in the AYS model.
+In such a dilemma, we have to make the qualitative decision between staying within the desirable region uninterruptedly but depending on management forever or going through the undesirable region to finally end up in the shelter.
+In the model, the choice is between using the energy transition option in order to speed up the knowledge accumulation on renewable resource use and finally reach the green fixed point or the low growth option that restricts the total energy demand and helps reaching the black fixed point.
+Even with a combined usage of the different options, the model does not allow to reach the shelter without transgressing the boundaries when going for the first option.
+This classification of $\x_c$ depends on the finite resolution $h$ of the applied algorithm.
+An alternative analysis of the AYS model with deep reinforcement learning suggest that $\x_c$ is in a glade region instead of a lake region \cite{strnad2020}.